temporalio/documentation/docs/concepts/what-is-a-namespace.md

 Namespaces are created on the Temporal Cluster, and provide a range of controls to achieve isolation on Workflow Executions.

+- Namespaces are a mechanism for resource isolation.
+Heavy traffic from one Namespace will not impact other Namespaces running on the same cluster.
-- You can use Namespaces to match the development lifecycle; for example, having separate `dev` and `prod` Namespaces.
+  For example, you can use Namespaces to match the development lifecycle by having separate `dev` and `prod` Namespaces.
 - If no other Namespace is specified, the Temporal Cluster uses the Namespace "default" for all Temporal SDKs and tctl.
   See the [Registration](#registration) section for details.
-- **Case Insensitive**: Because of DNS, Namespaces are case insensitive on the network and routing side.
+- Namespaces created on self-hosted Temporal Clusters are case-sensitive.
+For example, `foo` and `Foo` are two different Namespaces.
-  We recommend using lowercase for Namespace names to avoid potential issues.
+  On Temporal Cloud, Namespaces are case-insensitive, and we recommend using lowercase for Namespace names to avoid potential issues.
 - **Membership**: [Task Queue](/concepts/what-is-a-task-queue) names and [Workflow Ids](/concepts/what-is-a-workflow-id) must all correspond to a specific Namespace.
   For example, when a Workflow Execution is spawned, it does so within a specific Namespace.
 - **Uniqueness**: Temporal guarantees a unique Workflow Id within a Namespace.